wkaluza/waypoint/README.md

 example, let us keep the name as it is.

-In the `examples/quick_start1` directory of this repository, there is a minimal C++ CMake test project which makes use of the build artifacts in `waypoint_install___`.
+In the `examples/quick_start1` directory of this repository, there is a minimal C++ CMake test project which makes use of the artifacts in `waypoint_install___`.

 To build and run the test project, start by copying